marxin/texi2rst-generated/sphinx/gcc/known-causes-of-trouble-with-gcc/disappointments-and-misunderstandings.rst

   You have to expect a certain amount of disagreement between the executable and your source code, when you use optimization.

-  .. index:: conflicting types

-  .. index:: scope of declaration
+  .. index:: conflicting types, scope of declaration

 * Users often think it is a bug when GCC reports an error for code like this: